Marketing Communication (Master's)

 You’ll learn to:

-- Design, manage, and measure persuasive, integrated, omni-channel marketing communication campaigns
+- Design, manage, and measure persuasive, integrated, digital marketing communication campaigns

-- Assess the current scope and predict future trends in traditional, social, mobile, email, and search marketing
+- Assess the current scope and predict future trends in traditional, social, mobile, email, search, and digital marketing

-- Measure marketing communication efforts and create plans to adjust future campaigns based on results
+- Measure traditional and digital marketing communication efforts and create plans to adjust future campaigns based on results

 - Create strategies to elevate an organization’s or client’s marketing and branding efforts